neicnordic/sensitive-data-archive/sda/cmd/rotatekey/rotatekey.md

 ### GRPC settings

-- `GRPC_HOST`: Host name of the grpc server
+- `REENCRYPT_TARGET`: The target where the Reencrypt service is hosted, see https://github.com/grpc/grpc/blob/master/doc/naming.md for more details on syntax
-- `GRPC_PORT`: Port number of the grpc server
+- `REENCRYPT_TIMEOUT`: The duration before timing out when calling the Reencrypt service
-- `GRPC_CACERT`: Certificate Authority (CA) certificate for validating incoming request
+- `REENCRYPT_CA_CERT`: Path to the ca cert file used when calling the the Reencrypt service
-- `GRPC_SERVERCERT`: path to the x509 certificate used by the service
+- `REENCRYPT_CLIENT_CERT`: Path to client cert file used when calling the the Reencrypt service
-- `GRPC_SERVERKEY`: path to the x509 private key used by the service
+- `REENCRYPT_CLIENT_KEY`: Path to client key file used when calling the the Reencrypt service

 ### Logging settings